Skip to main content

 • Open the Flametree portal

-• Go to the AI Agents section
+• Go to the Agents section

 • Click on the agent you want to configure